fergiemcdowall/norch/README.md

 #Known Issues

-Norch is new software and as such should be regarded as a work in progress.
+Forage is new software and as such should be regarded as a work in progress.
 Administrators should be aware of the
 following:

  * **The GUI (scrolling)** the default GUI is very much a temporary measure.
 The instant search function is flaky and currently